 - Company description and background

 Issue we want to solve or questions on which we want to find an answer.
-While you define research objective it is good to ask yourself questions : What do I want to examine?
+While you define the research objective, it is good to ask yourself questions : What do I want to examine?
 Why do I want to examine it?
 What will I achieve thanks to this information? - Methodology preferences

 When research should be conducted and when the final report should be delivered. - Budget